Brit Awards: Little Mix Best British Group win and speech (2021)

 In 2021, Little Mix's win for British Group marked the first time that a girl group had won that award since it was first introduced in 1977.
 The group used their acceptance speech to call out white male dominance, misogyny, sexism and lack of diversity in the industry.
 Fellow group member Leigh-Anne Pinnock stated "It's not easy being a female in the UK pop industry.
 We've all seen the white male dominance, misogyny, sexism, and lack of diversity.
 We're proud of how we've stuck together, stood for our group, surrounded ourselves with strong women, and are now using our voices more than ever."

-Little Mix also called out the awards ceremony for the lack of nominations and wins for female groups in the category while paying homage to previous "female bands" including the Spice Girls, Sugababes, All Saints, and Girls Aloud etc, who all had made significant contributions to pop culture in the UK but were overlooked by the Brit Awards.
+Little Mix also called out the awards ceremony for the lack of nominations and wins for female groups in the category.
+This is despite the Brit Awards voters including 1,000+ members of the music industry (see Voting Procedure, below), and more than 50% of the music workforce 'identifying as female' for a number of years.
+They also paid homage to previous "female bands" including the Spice Girls, Sugababes, All Saints, and Girls Aloud etc, who all had made significant contributions to pop culture in the UK but were overlooked by the Brit Awards.